Lights, Camera, Action! (Mr. Cheeks song)

 "Lights, Camera, Action!" is the debut single by Mr. Cheeks, from his debut album John P. Kelly.
 The song was released in August 2001 and produced by Bink, who used a sample of "Keep on Truckin'" by Eddie Kendricks.
-The song became Mr. Cheeks' first and only major hit as a solo artist, reaching No. 14 on the Billboard Hot 100 and topping the Billboard R&B charts charts for one week.
+The song became Mr. Cheeks' first and only major hit as a solo artist, reaching No. 14 on the Billboard Hot 100 and topping the Billboard R&B charts for one week.

 The official remix featured Missy Elliott, P. Diddy and Petey Pablo, this version appeared on the 2002 XXX soundtrack.

+Background

+The "Lights, Camera, Action!" instrumental was first offered to Jay-Z, who turned it down as he considered it "too slow" for his flow.